ixmatus/maelstrom/README.md

 Topologies in Maelstrom *are* directed acyclic graphs; topology is just easier to say.

-Topologies are configured using a similar approach to the OTP supervisor child specs.
-You, most importantly, specify the graph of input streams, Vertexes, and output streams; you can also configure the _n_-value for the topo, whether or not units of computation for the topo should be acked (disabling it decreases latency but you also lose guarantees).
+Topologies are to be configured using a DSL.
+I have yet to design this DSL but it makes the most sense.

+The DSL provides a format for specifying the graph of input streams, Vertexes, and output streams; you can also configure the _n_-value for the topo, whether or not units of computation for the topo should be acked (disabling it decreases latency but you also lose guarantees).
 A unit of computation is broken down into a tuple pair.

-When writing the topo spec you can either provide a ModFunArg for the Vertex (if the code has been deployed and compiled on all the nodes [less startup time]) or a FileMod | FunArg to be packaged and distributed across the cluster (slower startup time).

 * Input streams can be anything that provides a source of data.
 It could be a push-notification system, the Twitter firehose, an RSS feed, a database, &c...
 * A Vertex is a concrete unit of computation, it receives a tuple from an input stream (vertexes are configured a bit like "type classes", this matches vertexes with input streams) and outputs as a stream or to a database (or whatever the user chooses).